yousaf-shah/com.platopus.plugins.chromecustomtabs/Readme.markdown

 Sets up the Chrome Custom Tab with the `url` specified.
 The `listener` function will receive events throughout the lifetime of the bound session.
 Returns **true** if the initialisation was successful.

 bool **warmupCustomTab()**\
 This is optional and of use if you have time to invoke it before the user actions the tab to be shown.
-It will get the OS preloading chrome in the background to make the pop-up appear faster when the tab is shown, Google quotes at least 700ms faster in most cases.
+It will get the OS preloading chrome in the background to make the pop-up appear faster when the tab is shown, Google quotes up to 700ms faster in some cases.
 Returns `false` if there was not a session initialised by `initCustomTab(url, listener)`.

 bool **showCustomTab()**\
 Shows the Chrome Custom Tab, suspending your app while the user interacts with the it.
 Returns `false` if there was not a session initialised by `initCustomTab(url, listener)`.